RamseyInHouse/scut/README.md

 For a prolonged introduction to Scut, [read "Introducing Scut" on CSS-Tricks](http://css-tricks.com/introducing-scut-new-sass-utility-library).

+If you have any questions about Sass, they are answered [in Sass's fine documentation](http://sass-lang.com/documentation/file.SASS_REFERENCE.html).

+## Installing and Using

 > [Please visit the complete documentation here:<br>http://davidtheclark.github.io/scut/](http://davidtheclark.github.io/scut/)

-Installation and usage should be explained there, as well as some of the general principles of the project.

-If you have any questions about Sass, they are answered [in Sass's fine documentation](http://sass-lang.com/documentation/file.SASS_REFERENCE.html).
+Usage should be explained there, as is installation.
+But I'll explain installation here, too, for your convenience.
+You can install Scut by:

+- Using Bower: `bower install scut --save-dev`.
+- Downloading the file from [the latest release](https://github.com/davidtheclark/scut/releases).
+- Using Scut as a Compass extension by installing the RubyGem (`gem install scut`) and then performing the usual Compass `require` and `@import` business.

 ## Contributing